thuchoang90/thuchoang90.github.io/_posts/2020-07-24-tee-hw-crypto-core.md

 Based on the [Chipyard](https://github.com/ucb-bar/chipyard), this hardware dedicates to accelerating the Trusted Execution Environment (TEE).
 The TEE-HW has demos on VC707, VCU118, DE4, and TR4 FPGA boards.
-The core processors can be configured to use [Rocket-chip](https://github.com/chipsalliance/rocket-chip), [BOOM](https://github.com/riscv-boom/riscv-boom) cores, or both.
+The core processors can be configured to use [Rocket-chip](https://github.com/chipsalliance/rocket-chip), [BOOM](https://github.com/riscv-boom/riscv-boom), or both.

 ## I. Hardware: Make & Build FPGA